ritvikmath/jekyll-now/_posts/2017-5-15-Optimal_Med_School.md

 p(G) = \frac{-1.5 + 0.61G}{1+e^{K_1 - 0.5G}}
 $$

 where $K_1$ is just a constant.
-At first glance there is nothing linear about this, there is an exponential function invovled!
+At first glance there is nothing linear about this, there is an exponential function involved!
 But, something to note is that the **exponential in the denominator approaches 0 for higher values of G (GPA)** since the quantity $K_1 - 0.5G$ will get more and more negative, which drives $e^{K_1 - 0.5G}$ to 0 which drives the whole denominator to 1. **All in all, this drives the function to**

 $$
 p(G) \approx -1.5 + 0.61G